gusreid/gus-reid/content/classes.md

 Most classes will have a little of each, but some classes will have an emphasis on one area, which will be reflected in the name of the class.

-See bellow calendar for more details...
+See below calendar for more details...

 <div class="post-video">
   <div class="post-video__wrap">